rozariot/FFShark_Wireshark_Integration/README.md

 `read_packets.py` is used to read the generated packets into human readable.
 It can also output packets into PCAP format.
 Again, use the `--help` option to see more about it.

+`spoke.sh` is a wrapper around "poke" to use a locking file so only one thread may run poke at a time.
+Otherwise we can end up with corrupted data if we use "poke" in multithreaded situations.

 ## Displaying generated packets on Wireshark

 1. I copied the `read_packet.py` script and a random packet in the `sample_packet` directory over to savi@10.10.14.217.